 A STA shall save the TXOP holder address for the BSS in which it is associated, which is the MAC address from the Address 2 field of the frame that initiated a frame exchange sequence except when this is a CTS frame, in which case the TXOP holder address is the Address 1 field.
+If the TXOP holder address is obtained from a control frame, the STA shall save the value with the Individual/Group bit forced to 0.
 If an RTS frame is received with the RA address matching the MAC address of the STA and the MAC address in the TA field in the RTS frame matches the saved TXOP holder address, then the STA shall send the CTS frame after SIFS, without regard for, and without resetting, its NAV.
 When a STA receives a frame addressed to it that requires an immediate response, except in the case of an RTS, it shall transmit the response independent of its NAV.
 The saved TXOP holder address shall be cleared when the NAV is reset or when the NAV counts down to 0.